jamstack-cms/jamstack-ecommerce/README.md

 This is a fork from [Nader's Jamstack Ecommerce Next](https://github.com/jamstack-cms/jamstack-ecommerce).
 He has done all the work with setting up and building the UI among other things.
 This fork shows you how you can add a backend using Prisma using any supported database dialect.

+## Walkthrough/Tuitorial

+If you prefer a walkthrough, I have written a [detailed blog post here](https://joeynimu.com/how-to-build-a-full-stack-jamstack-e-commerce-app-with-nextjs-and-prisma)

 ## Getting Started

 ### Clone and Install Dependancies